Star Trek Log (book series)

 Star Trek Log is a series of ten novelizations based on, and inspired by, episodes of the science fiction television series Star Trek: The Animated Series.
 Published by Ballantine Books from 1974 to 1978, the series was written by Alan Dean Foster and edited by Judy-Lynn del Rey.
-A 1996 omnibus edition of the series was marketed as a Star Trek: The Animated Series tie-in.

 The series is similar to novelizations based on episodes of Star Trek: The Original Series published by Bantam Books, written by James Blish and J. A. Lawrence.

 Production

 After completing two novelizations for Ballantine Books, Luana (Note: Novelization of Italian film Luana la figlia delle foresta vergine (1968), directed by Roberto Infascelli.)
 (1974) and Dark Star (1974), Foster was approached by editor Judy-Lynn del Rey to adapt episodes of the Star Trek animated series to prose.
 Foster agreed, and was granted freedom to arrange the adaptations however he wished.

-Foster was uncertain how to structure the series initially, but he settled on packaging three episode scripts per book, and attempted to tie them together into a cohesive story.
-He said of his work on the series, “I had pretty much a free hand.
-Hence the opportunity to insert little fun bits and pieces.”
-The first book, Log One, was released during the summer of 1974.
+Foster was uncertain how to structure the series initially, but settled collating three episode scripts per book and linking them together into a cohesive story.
+Similar to a fix-up novel.
+Foster said, "I had pretty much a free hand.
+Hence the opportunity to insert little fun bits and pieces."
+The first volume, Log One, was released during the summer of 1974.

-Sales of the first six books "skyrocketed", according to Foster.
-He was then approached by del Ray to produce four more books, which he obliged.
+Sales of the first six volumes "skyrocketed", according to Foster.
+He was then approached by Del Ray to produce four more.
 Log Seven (1976) through Log Ten (1978) were based on one episode script each, which allowed Foster to greatly expand their stories.

 Series name

-Each book's title follows a simple pattern: Star Trek Log followed by the number in the series.
-Foster named the books after the captain's log narration in each episode, referring to them as Star Trek "Logs" in Voyages of Imagination (2006).
-Numbering each book, instead of naming them after an episode was inspired by Blish's series of novelizations, which were numbered Star Trek 1 (1967) through Star Trek 9 (1973).
-That series would later expand to Star Trek 12 (1977).
-The most recent omnibus editions used the scheme Star Trek: The Animated Series – Log One and Two, etc.
+Each volume carries the Star Trek Log title followed by a volume number, ex.
+Star Trek Log One.
+Foster named the books after the captain's log narration in each episode; referring to them as Star Trek "Logs" in Voyages of Imagination (2006).
+The titles were inspired by novelizations of Star Trek: The Original Series episodes written by James Blish, which were numbered instead of using episode names as titles.
+However, recent editions of Star Trek Log carry the Star Trek: The Animated Series title with Log One, etc. as a subtitle.

-Goodreads lists the series as Star Trek: Logs, but this varies according to which book or edition is searched.
 The name Star Trek Logs, plural, was adopted by contributors at Memory Alpha, and other fansites.
-Bibliographic sites, such as LibraryThing and the Internet Speculative Fiction Database, list the series as Star Trek Log with each book given its corresponding volume number in the series.
+Other sites, such as LibraryThing and the Internet Speculative Fiction Database, list the series as Star Trek Log, with each book given a corresponding volume number in the series.